Back to all blogs

 Step 1: Consult Your GP

 Your first port of call should always be your GP.
 It is vital to rule out serious underlying conditions such as coeliac disease, Inflammatory Bowel Disease (IBD), stomach ulcers, or infections.
 Spicy food can exacerbate the pain of a stomach ulcer or gastritis, so a medical check-up is a non-negotiable first step.
+You should also see a dentist if the sensitivity is localized to your gums or feels like a "mouth-only" problem.

 Step 2: Track Your Symptoms and Try an Elimination Diet